 (Nagy)Vázsony was a town with weekly markets; the Turks have frequently taken it and lost it during the 16th century.
 It was finally liberated in 1598.

 The Hajdú soldiers of Prince Bocskai István marched in Vázsony in 1605 and the guards opened the gates before the troops of Prince Bethlen Gábor of Transylvania in 1620 as well.
 As for the castle’s rebuilding, one more floor was built on the top of the large tower in the 17th century, and the walls were reinforced, too.
 The castle went to the Zichy István in 1649 and it was attacked once more by the Ottomans in 1663 and the enemy managed to put the fort on fire.
 However, the castle had Imperial guards in it.
 The rebel “kuruc” troops of Prince Thököly Imre, led by Barkóczy Ferenc took the castle away from the Imperial soldiers in 1683.

 The castle still had some military role in the War of Independence led by Prince Rákóczi Ferenc II but after 1711 it had no more function.
 Its tower was used as a prison, then a gin-producer rented it.
 After the fire in 1857, only the battered tower was standing.
 The still habitable rooms were given to old servants.
 The last family moved out in 1955.
-Now, the castle is being nicely renovated and many festivals are held there.
+Now, the castle is being renovated (with lots of concrete, sadly) and many festivals are held there.